-Note: When you choose to save a layer to an existing GeoPackage, QGIS will append that layer to the
+Note: When you choose to save a layer to an existing GeoPackage, QGIS will add that layer next to the existing layers in the GeoPackage, if no layer of the same name already exists.

-GeoPackage.

-9. Once you have completed the process for all the layers, right click on any layer and click Zoom to layer extent to focus the map to the area of interest.
+- 9. Remove each of the old layers from the project - 10.
+Once you have completed the process for all the layers, right click on any layer and click Zoom to layer extent to focus the map to the area of interest.